An Overview of WIT

 Options

 option<T> for any type T may contain a value of type T, or may contain no value.
 T can be any type, built-in or user-defined.
-For example, a lookup function might return an option, allowing for the possibility that the lookup key wasn't found:
+For example, a lookup function might return an option in order to allow for the possibility that the lookup key wasn't found:

 option<customer>